2015–16 FA Cup: Fourth round proper

 The draw for the fourth round proper was held on 11 January 2016.
 The fourth round proper was played across the weekend of 30 January 2016.

 The three lowest ranked teams in this round were Oxford United, Portsmouth and Carlisle United, who competed in League Two (tier 4).

-Fifth Round Proper
+Fifth round proper

-The draw for the Fifth Round Proper was held on 31 January 2016.
+The draw for the fifth round proper was held on 31 January 2016.
 The fifth round proper was played across the weekend of 20 February 2016.

 The lowest ranked club in this round was Shrewsbury Town, who competed in League One (tier 3).

-Sixth Round Proper
+Sixth round proper

-The draw for the Sixth Round Proper was held on 21 February 2016.
+The draw for the sixth round proper (Quarter-finals) was held on 21 February 2016.
 The sixth round proper was played across the weekend of 12 March 2016.
 This marked the final year where the sixth round would go into a replay if teams were tied.

 The lowest ranked club remaining in this round was Reading, who competed in the League Championship (tier 2).